brotherhoodMonk/gyan/rct.md

 pass it down with props instead

 ============
+virtual DOM

+The virtual DOM is an in-memory representation of the real DOM.
+By comparing changes between a virtual DOM and the real DOM USING DIFFING PROCESS, rendering engines can more efficiently determine what actually needs to be updated.
+This avoids unnecessary redrawing of DOM nodes as only elements that have changed are redrawn.
+Without the virtual DOM, every element is redrawn regardless of whether or not it has changed.
+This adds a huge performance boost to DOM manipulation since redrawing elements is an expensive process.

+What is the Shadow DOM?
+The shadow DOM is a way of encapsulating the implementation of web components.
+Using the shadow DOM, you can hide the implementation details of a web component from the regular DOM tree.
+A popular example is the HTML5 slider input.
+While the regular DOM recognizes this as a simple <input/> tag, there is underlying HTML and CSS that make up the slide feature.
+This sub-tree of DOM nodes is hidden from the main DOM to encapsulate the implementation of the HTML5 slider.
+Additionally, the CSS properties for the slider are isolated from the rest of the DOM.
+This provides an isolated scope that prevents the component's styles from overriding other CSS properties defined elsewhere.

+The Difference?
+While the shadow DOM and virtual DOM are seemingly similar in their creation of separate DOM instances, they are fundamentally different.
+The virtual DOM creates an additional DOM.
+The shadow DOM simply hides implementation details and provides isolated scope for web components.
+====
+lifting-state-up???
+====
+syntheticEvents???
+==

 Most of your components should simply take some data from props and render it.
  However, sometimes you need to respond to user input, a server request or the passage of time.
 For this you use state.